GarrettS/You-Dont-Know-JS/scope & closures/ch1.md

 You may have missed the implied `a = 2` in this code snippet.
 It happens when the value `2` is passed as an argument to the `foo(..)` function, in which case that value is **assigned** to the parameter `a`.
 The `LHS` reference look-up here is the parameter `a`.

 There's another RHS reference, for the value of `a`, and that value is passed to `console.log(..)`.
 But then, `console.log(..)` needs a reference.
-It's an RHS, first for the `console` object, then a property-resolution occurs to see if it has a method called `log`.
+It's a RHS, first for the `console` object, then a property-resolution occurs to see if it has a method called `log`.

 Finally, we can conceptualize that there's an LHS/RHS exchange of passing the value `2` (by way of variable `a`'s RHS look-up) into `log(..)`.
 Inside of the native implementation of `log(..)`, we can assume it has parameters, the first of which (perhaps called `arg1`) has an LHS reference look-up, before assigning `2` to it.